nettmaus/nettmaus/README.md

 You could possibly reach me by meeting me on the street, or researching my digital footprint (google me: I am everywhere except for Twitter).
 I don't beg for attention, so I don't put my contact data out there.

+CONGRATULATIONS!
+You have surmounted my wall of text.

 --Sincerely,
 T. Nett Maus